Already familiar with this topic? Test your understanding here.

 2. Rupture Disc Only → ECT

 In this configuration the disc is the sole protection device.
 It offers extremely fast response, simplicity, and perfect tightness, but no modulation.
-Once it bursts, protection is total but irreversible.
+Once it bursts, protection is immediate but irreversible.

 Advantages of this configuration